right-rudder/uft/src/content/blog/Choosing-the-Right-Flight-School-six-Factors-to-Consider.md

 Transparent pricing and available financial aid options can make flight training more accessible.
 Knowing the full cost upfront helps in financial planning and avoids unexpected expenses.

 Universal Flight Training provides transparent pricing and several financing options to help manage the cost of training.
 The academy’s efficient use of simulators and flexible payment plans ensure that students can achieve their training goals without financial strain.
-Additionally, Alto offers competitive rates for aircraft rental and training services.
+Additionally, UFT offers competitive rates for aircraft rental and training services.

 #### 6. **Additional Services and Support**